 Customer support management presents many challenges due to the sheer number of requests, varied topics, and diverse branches within a company – not to mention the urgency of any given request.

 Sentiment analysis with natural language understanding (NLU) reads regular human language for meaning, emotion, tone, and more, to understand customer requests, just as a person would.
 You can automatically process customer support tickets, online chats, phone calls, and emails by sentiment, which might also indicate urgency, and route to the appropriate team.

-We can see that the first message is much more urgent than the second, and has been classified as negative.
-Sentiment analysis can automatically mark thousands of these messages instantly by understanding words and phrases that indicate negativity, like ‘hacked, please help, was working great.
+Sentiment analysis can automatically mark thousands of customer support messages instantly by understanding words and phrases that indicate negativity.

-Gain insights from the troves of customer feedback available (online reviews, social media, surveys) by using sentiment analysis, and save hundreds of employee hours.
+Sentiment analysis can also be used to gain insights from the troves of customer feedback available (online reviews, social media, surveys) and save hundreds of employee hours.